OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 ### 3. Prepare input files for ADMIXTURE

-ADMIXTURE take as two options for the  **input** files:
+ADMIXTURE takes as two options for the  **input** files:

 2. binary [PLINK `.bed`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed) and associated files  [`.bim` (binary marker information)](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed) and [`.fam` (pedigree)](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed) all in the same directory.

 3. EIGENSTRAT [`.geno`](https://github.com/DReichLab/EIG) and PLINK style [`.map`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map) all in the same directory.

-It is very common that a software uses the format of other software.
-In this case ADMIXTURE uses the format of the input files of two well known software for genetics analyses: [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/) and [EIGENSTRAT](https://github.com/DReichLab/EIG).
-Take some time to familiarize with these input file format.
+It is very common that a software uses the format of other softwares.
+In this case ADMIXTURE uses the format of the input files of two well known softwares for genetics analyses: [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/) and [EIGENSTRAT](https://github.com/DReichLab/EIG).
+Take some time to familiarize yourself with these input file formats.

 <div id='section-id-112'/>

 #####  3.1 Convert `.vcf` in PLINK style files

-To generate the input file we  will use the `--plink` option of [VCFtools](https://vcftools.github.io/index.html) that convert `.vcf.gz` files in [PLINK `.ped`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) and [PLINK `.map`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map)
+To generate the input file we  will use the `--plink` option of [VCFtools](https://vcftools.github.io/index.html) that converts `.vcf.gz` files in [PLINK `.ped`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) and [PLINK `.map`](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map)
 files: